I am a former sports editor and historical baseball aficionado, now making a career in the hospitality industry.

 With two no-hitters in a season, Trucks joined Johnny Vander Meer and Allie Reynolds as the only pitchers to hurl two no-hitters in the same season.
 Vander Meer is well known for having thrown back-to-back no-hitters in 1938, while Reynolds accomplished the feat in 1951.
 Since Trucks joined the exclusive club, two others have added their names to the list—Nolan Ryan in 1973 and Max Scherzer in 2015.
 Roy Halladay had two no-hitters in 2010, but his second came during the postseason.

-As for Trucks, the fact he could even be available to throw two no-hitters was because of a renowned surgeon of the mid-1900s, who helped cure his "dead arm" in 1950, and put him back on a path to stardom.
-Trucks was actually the last player ever treated by St. Louis-based Dr. Robert F. Hyland, who died in December 1950.
+As for Trucks, the fact he could even be available to throw two no-hitters was because of a renowned surgeon of the mid-1900s, who helped cure his "dead arm" in 1950, which put him back on a path to stardom.
+Trucks was the last player ever treated by St. Louis-based Dr. Robert F. Hyland, who died in December 1950.

 "It has been almost as if a little of Dr. Hyland was living in me," Trucks said after his second no-hitter. "...
 He told me when he treated me that if the arm didn't respond, I could come back and he would work on it again.
 He died shortly after that but I never would have needed to go back—except to express my gratefulness."